ivan-gushchin-mipt/PCAlipids/limos/README.md

 ### Prerequisites

-Before doing this tutorial you should install Python interpreter on your working machine.
-Also if you wish to do the examples in this tutorial, you must have some python modules installed on your computer.
-Below are the modules that you need to install for the correct work of LIMOS, you can also click on to find tutorials on installing these packages and more useful information:
+The software requires a Python interpreter and some other modules that you need to install:

 * [Interpreter of Python 3.x](https://www.python.org/download/releases/3.0/)
 * [Numpy](http://www.numpy.org/) - helpful module for linear algebra
 * [Scipy](https://www.scipy.org/) - module for scientific calculations
-* [Mdtraj](http://mdtraj.org/1.9.0/) - reading, writing and analyzing MD trajectories
+* [MDtraj](http://mdtraj.org/1.9.0/) - reading, writing and analyzing MD trajectories

-If you have already installed the above modules on your computer we suggest you go directly to the LIMOS tutorial.

 ### Installing

 It is advisable to install the modules in the correct order, so you will avoid the subsequent difficulties.

-First of all you should install Python interpreter version 3.x.
-If you are using Ubuntu 14.10 or newer, then you  can install Python (recommended 3.5+) by the following commands in command prompt:
+First of all you need to install the Python interpreter version 3.x.
+If you are using Ubuntu 14.10 or newer, then you can install Python (recommended 3.5+) using the following commands in command prompt:

     $ sudo apt update
     $ sudo apt install python3